anc5c07/anc5c07-site/_posts/2023-06-10-ria-parking.md

   - interior lane for general use
   - occasional left-turn pocket lanes

-Not only will implementing 24/7 parking today not conflict with offset bus lanes in the future, but they're essentially a precondition; it's hard to imagine implementing curbside bus lanes direction from the current condition of three general-use lanes during peak volume, as this would be an instantaneous reduction of general-us lanes at peak use from three lanes to one.
+Not only will implementing 24/7 parking today not conflict with offset bus lanes in the future, but they're essentially a precondition; it's hard to imagine implementing curbside bus lanes directly from the current condition of three general-use lanes during peak volume, as this would be an instantaneous reduction of general-us lanes at peak use from three lanes to one.

 ## Advocating for Change
 I've discussed implementing 24/7 parking with DDOT's Curbside Management Division, and we devised a roadmap for the community, affected ANCs, RIA Main Street, and/or business owners to come together and seek this change for some additional portion of Rhode Island Ave.
 I plan to work with all of the above stakeholders to make the case and submit a comprehensive request to DDOT.